michael-lin01/MKS21X-FinalProject/README.md

 - Type in the terminal './run.sh'
 - To get the dieRollManipulate mode, type './dieRoll.sh'

+- Instructions for navegating around the main menu is already printed on the terminal when starting up the game.
 - Press Enter to roll the dice.
     -If in dieRollManipulate mode, you have to Press Tab immediately after this to increment the number of the die roll (goes from 1 to # of max die roll selected at main menu.
-This max die roll is defaulted to 6).
+This max die roll is defaulted to 6 in the main menu).
     -Then press Enter again to finalize that die roll.
 You will then be allowed to swap between planes allowed by that die roll.
     -If not in dieRollManipulate, Tab will not increment die rolls.
 - Press Tab to swap between the planes you are allowed to select that turn.
 Press Enter to select that plane to move.